drnugent/watson-voice-agent/README.md

 ## Create Node-RED Flow

+### Install the Nexmo Module

+1. Open the hamburger menu in the upper right of your Node-RED dashboard
+1. Click `Manage palette`
+1. Click `Import` and type `nexmo` into the box
+1. When the module `node-red-contrib-nexmo` pops up, click the `Install` button

 ### Import Flow

 There is a sample flow you can import and begin using right away.